 Philip Butler ARPS is a Worcestershire based photographer focusing primarily on documenting the remains of Great Britain’s inter-war architecture.
 Amongst these ageing structures lie what is left of the country’s first steps into the Modernist and Art Deco movements.
 Often in need of sympathetic renovation, occasionally on the brink of demolition, but increasingly seen as important pieces of our heritage, Philip has been capturing what is left of yesterday’s bold futuristic creations in the Twenty-First Century.

-Philip’s photographs have been published in a number of different magazines and newspapers including C20 Magazine, RPS Journal, The Modernist, La Vangaurdia Sunday Magazine and a recent online article in the Guardian.
-He also contributed an image to Elaine Harwood’s 2019 book British Art Deco published by Batsford.
+Philip’s photographs have been published in a number of different magazines and newspapers including C20 Magazine, RPS Journal, The Modernist, La Vangaurdia Sunday Magazine and online in the Guardian and the Pictorial List.
+He also contributed an image to Elaine Harwood’s 2019 book Art Deco Britain published by Batsford.

-2019 also saw the publication of Odeon Relics, an annotated photo-book documenting the surviving buildings constructed by the iconic cinema chain in the 1930s.
-This hardback coffee-table style book features Philip’s complete contemporary photo series, period photos by John Maltby and an introduction by architectural writer Jason Sayer.
+2019 saw the publication of Odeon Relics, an annotated photo-book documenting the surviving buildings constructed by the iconic cinema chain in the 1930s.
+This hardback features Philip’s complete contemporary photo series, period photos by John Maltby and an introduction by architectural writer Jason Sayer.

 For enquiries regarding prints, image licences, commissions or anything else, please use the below email.